What is Humanism?

 Humanism is a dynamic life stance that is guided by rational thought, scientific inquiry, personal responsibility, compassion, fairness, and equality.
 That’s the definition in a nut shell, but it doesn’t tell us much about what it means to be a Humanist or how we apply these ideas to our daily lives.
 To better understand Humanism, it may be better to ask the question – what does a Humanist believe?

 While the term “humanists” has historically referred to humanitarian-focused theists or deists, for almost 100 years Humanism (with a capital H) has referred specifically to a naturalistic, non-theistic skeptical life philosophy with roots going back to ancient philosophies from Greece, Rome, and the Far East.
 The term “religious Humanism” describes naturalistic, non-theistic Humanists who are members of Unitarian Universalist, Humanistic Judaism, or Ethical Culture congregations, and these groups are still very much active today.
-However, many folks are unaware of the history and efforts of groups such as Humanist Canada, the International Humanist and Ethical Union, and the American and British Humanist Associations over the last century in promoting secular Humanism.
+However, many folks are unaware of the history and efforts of groups such as Humanist Canada, Humanists International, and the American and British Humanist Associations over the last century in promoting secular Humanism.

 Where does Humanism come from?